-My work investigates the privilege of a creative practice, and represents interests and experiences of people of color and the working class through minimalist art.
-Leaning into my bias toward abstraction/intuition, I work in geometric sculpture to create power objects--that hold space, acceptance, belonging and ownership.
-I utilize materials and techniques used in both high-tech and indigenous building trades (welding, wood joinery, weaving) and navigate the tension between them.
-I compose objects that explore (through repetition of form) the effort of immigrants and first generation Latinx citizens to distinguish themselves within a sea of statistics and establish a home, a contribution, and an expressive self.
-The repetition prescribes a sense of order to the chaos of anonymity and the fragility of our participation in US society.
+Leaning into a bias toward abstraction/intuition, artist Francisco Rosario works in geometric sculpture to create power objects that hold space, acceptance, and ownership.
+Utilizing repeating forms and woven texture his work is inspired by elements of sound, timing, repetition and the reverse engineering of rhythm and pattern.
+Through his use of techniques and materials employed in modern and indigenous building trades, his process is an intuitive exploration of the effort of immigrants and first generation Latinx citizens to distinguish themselves within a sea of statistics and establish a home, a contribution, and an expressive self.
+Rosario's work acknowledges the privilege of a creative practice, and represents interests, experiences, and cultural contributions of people of color and the working class.
+The repetition prescribes a sense of order to the chaos of anonymity and the fragility of our participation and identity.